sparksuite/simplemde-markdown-editor/README.md

 ### Editor functions

-Use EasyMDE.value() to get the content of the editor.
+Use EasyMDE.value() to get the content of the editor:

 ```html
 <script>
 easyMDE.value();
 </script>
 ```

-Use EasyMDE.value(val) to set the content of the editor.
+Use EasyMDE.value(val) to set the content of the editor:

 ```html
 <script>
 easyMDE.value('New input for **EasyMDE**');